MichaelDavidJohnson/wonderMailTyper/README.md

 pip install numpy

 Soon I will compile this into an executable so you won't need to do this eventually.
 But this will do for now.
+Go into t

 This program saves the hassle of many Wonder Mails.